 Banff Centre for Arts and Creativity

 Banff Centre for Arts and Creativity (Banff Centre) exists to inspire artists and leaders to make their unique contribution to society and aspires to be the global leader in arts, culture, and creativity.
-Founded in 1933, its history is the story of some of the most iconic and outstanding artists from Canada and around the world who have helped forge the Canadian cultural identity.
+Founded in 1933 and located in Banff National Park, Banff Centre’s history is the story of some of the most iconic and outstanding artists from Canada and around the world who have helped forge the Canadian cultural identity.

-Under the leadership of President and CEO Janice Price, Creative Pathways, Banff Centre’s Strategic Plan: April 2021 supports the Albertan, Canadian, and global creative landscape through five pathways:
+Banff Centre looks forward to a bright future as its Creative Pathways, Banff Centre’s Strategic Plan: April 2021 inspires the Albertan, Canadian, and global creative landscape through five pathways:

 - Create: Inspiring and Advancing Creative Leaders

 - Connect: In Relationship to Each Other and Our World

 - Grow: Revenue Growth and Diversification, Leveraging Banff Centre’s Unique Place and Convening Ability

 - Partner: Strategic Partnerships to Ensure Relevant, Impactful Development and Delivery of Banff Centre Programs